Health News Roundup: China reports 1,275 new COVID cases for March 27 vs 1,254 a day earlier; Shanghai to lock down in two stages for testing as COVID cases spike and more | Health

 China's financial hub of Shanghai said on Sunday it would lock down the city in two stages to carry out COVID-19 testing over a nine-day period, after it reported a new daily record for asymptomatic infections.
 Authorities said they would divide Shanghai into two for the exercise, using the Huangpu River that passes through the city as a guide.
 Districts to the east of the river, and some to its west, will be locked down and tested between March 28 and April 1.
 The remaining areas will be locked down and tested between April 1 and 5.

-China's Shanghai split in two for COVID lockdown as asymptomatic cases surge

-China's financial hub of Shanghai launched a planned two-stage lockdown of the city of 26 million people on Monday, closing bridges and tunnels, and restricting highway traffic in a scramble to contain surging local COVID-19 cases.
-The snap lockdown, announced by Shanghai's city government on Sunday, will split the city in two roughly along the Huangpu River for nine days to allow for "staggered" testing.
-It is the biggest COVID-related disruption to hit the city so far.
+China's financial hub of Shanghai launched a two-stage lockdown of its 26 million residents on Monday, closing bridges and tunnels and restricting highway traffic in a scramble to contain surging COVID-19 cases.
+The snap lockdown, announced by the local government late on Sunday, will split China's most populous city roughly along the Huangpu River for nine days to allow for "staggered" testing by healthcare workers in white hazmat suits.

 Israeli study: 2nd vaccine booster significantly lowers COVID death rate